 What is a sebaceous cyst?

-Also known as epidermal inclusion cysts, sebaceous cysts are benign tumours of the skin.
-They are the most common surface tumour found in cats and are composed of a thick, cheesy, yellow substance known as sebum, which is a secretion of the sebaceous gland comprised of fat and cellular debris, which lubricates and protects the skin.
+Also known as epidermal inclusion cysts, sebaceous cysts are pockets of tissue composed of a thick, cheesy, yellow substance known as sebum, a secretion of the sebaceous gland comprised of fat and cellular debris, which lubricates and protects the skin.

 Sebum originates from the sebaceous glands, which are tiny glands located within the hair follicle.
 Sebaceous cysts occur when the follicle becomes blocked, causing a build-up of sebum to occur.
 Left untreated, sebaceous cysts can become infected and therefore while the cysts themselves are harmless, they should be seen to by a veterinarian.